paxdotdev/pax/lab-journal-zb.md

 Stepping back briefly...

 Conceptually, when we expose slots, we're opening a "slot".
-We're allowing two nodes to be connected in our graph, a `child` (to become `adoptee`) passed to a Component, and to a contained `Slot`, which mounts that `adoptee` as its own `child`.
+We're allowing two nodes to be connected in our graph, a `child` (to become `slot_child`) passed to a Component, and to a contained `Slot`, which mounts that `slot_child` as its own `child`.

 Stacker introduces an additional `Component` into the mix, underneath `Repeat`.
-There seem to be some cases where we want to traverse parent nodes for adoptees, and other cases where we don't (e.g. a Stacker with insufficient adoptees should render empty cells, not the surplus adoptees that were passed somewhere higher in the render tree.)
+There seem to be some cases where we want to traverse parent nodes for slot_children, and other cases where we don't (e.g. a Stacker with insufficient slot_children should render empty cells, not the surplus slot_children that were passed somewhere higher in the render tree.)

-We could pipe adoptees explicily, e.g. Repeat hand-picks an adoptee for each ComponentInstance, attaches it to that stack frame, and we go on our merry way.
+We could pipe slot_children explicily, e.g. Repeat hand-picks an slot_child for each ComponentInstance, attaches it to that stack frame, and we go on our merry way.

 There's also still the problem of flattening.
-Repeat and Conditional could be trained to push their children directly to a mutable StackFrame's `adoptees` list... still there's a matter of lifecycle management, though. (will those adoptees be pushed at the right time?)
+Repeat and Conditional could be trained to push their children directly to a mutable StackFrame's `slot_children` list... still there's a matter of lifecycle management, though. (will those slot_children be pushed at the right time?)

 ```